 From Mar 1869 to Feb 1875, Buckingham missed 581 of 1,800 roll call votes, which is 32.3%.
-This is worse than the median of 30.1% among the lifetime records of senators serving in Feb 1875.
+This is on par with the median of 30.1% among the lifetime records of senators serving in Feb 1875.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|